AntonLueders/BDHM/README.md

 # Introduction

-BDHM (Brownian Dynamics with Hydrodynamics and Magnetic forces) combines magnetic dipole interactions and hydrodynamic interactions on the point particle level with a heuristic repulsion model for the spatial expansion of the colloids to imitate the dynamics of the experiments described in
+BDHM (Brownian Dynamics with Hydrodynamics and Magnetic forces) combines magnetic dipole interactions and hydrodynamics on the point particle level with a heuristic repulsion model for the spatial expansion of the colloids to imitate the dynamics of the experiments described in

 [1] Scalable high-throughput microfluidic separation of magnetic microparticles by Hongti Gu et al.